chirag6451/SonixMind/README.md

 SonixMind is a powerful audio and video processing application that helps you extract, enhance, and master audio with professional-quality results.

+## AI-Powered Audio Processing

+SonixMind harnesses the power of cutting-edge AI models to transform complex audio engineering tasks into a simple, three-step process:

+1. **Upload** - Simply upload your audio or video file
+2. **Visualize** - See detailed waveforms and insights about your audio
+3. **Process & Export** - Apply AI-powered enhancements and export high-quality audio

+Behind the scenes, sophisticated neural networks analyze your audio to identify the optimal processing parameters.
+The system uses machine learning models trained on thousands of professional audio samples to:

+- Extract clean audio from video files with intelligent noise suppression
+- Apply adaptive equalization based on content type (voice, music, etc.)
+- Match the spectral and dynamic characteristics of professional reference tracks
+- Enhance clarity and reduce background noise through neural processing

+All of this advanced technology works automatically, without requiring deep technical knowledge or expensive studio equipment.

 ## Features

 - **Audio Extraction**: Extract high-quality audio from video files (MP4, MOV)